grscheller/scheller-linux-archive/linux/bashEnvConf/bin/README.md

-# Bash Utilities:
+## Bash Utilities
-Theses are the bash utilities I put into my Linux ~/bin directory.
+Theses are the bash utilities I put into my Linux ~/bin directory

 ### [path](path)
-* Spreads $PATH out in a more user readable form.
+* Spreads $PATH out in a more user readable form
-* Output more appropriate for use as input to other commands.
+* Output more appropriate as input to other shell commands
 ```
    path | grep home
    realPath $(path)
 ```

 ### [pathTrim](pathTrim)
-* Used in my .bash_profile.
+* Used in my .bash\_profile.
 Useful when $HOME and/or
-  bash_profile are/is shared between several systems.
+  bash\_profile are/is shared between several systems.
 * Trims off duplicate entries and non-existant director $PATH
 ```
    Usage: pathTrim colen:separated:list